About NorthLink WA

 The majority of noise walls are made of concrete panels and posts, and help reduce noise levels for residential properties located close to the new highway alignment.

-How high will the noise walls be?
+How high are the noise walls?

 What is a screen wall?

 A screen wall is provided to protect a resident’s privacy from traffic passing their back yard.
 Screen walls are generally constructed of the same material as noise walls.
 Some may have Perspex (or similar) along the top.